Skip to main content

 DefaultValue

-Added in: v1.8 dialog.DefaultValue
+Added before v1.9 dialog.DefaultValue

 If dialog is prompt, returns default prompt value.
 Otherwise, returns empty string.